SusCom-Lab/BandPilot/README.md

 Depending on your exact config, these CSVs correspond to the tables and figures reported in the paper (e.g., main comparison on H100, ablation on search budget, Het-4Mix experiments).
 You can create additional YAML configs (e.g., variants of `default_config.yaml`) to mirror specific experimental settings described in the paper.

-## Data and Models

-To stay compatible with the original script, the following directories are required:

-- `Data/`: Bandwidth CSVs, topology files, bandwidth dictionaries, etc.
-- `model/`: Model weights and scaler artifacts per cluster type.

-Typical usage patterns:

-- For **training from scratch**:
-  - Populate `Data/` with the bandwidth and topology files for your cluster.
-  - Set `training.enable_training: true` in the config.
-  - After training, the model and scalers are saved under `model/{cluster_type}/`.

-- For **evaluation only** (using a pretrained model):
-  - Ensure `model/{cluster_type}/bandwidth_predictor_ns{num_train_samples}.pth` and corresponding scaler artifacts exist.
-  - Set `training.enable_training: false` in the config to skip training and load existing weights.

-If you plan to release public datasets or pretrained weights, we recommend adding download links here (e.g., institutional server, cloud storage) and instructions on where to place them inside `Data/` and `model/`.

 ## Het-4Mix Cluster